janimm/RealDash-extras/Dashboard-animation-examples/README.md

 - Name the animation XML file as *dashboardname_anim.xml*
 - Place the animation XML file into same folder with *.rd* file
 - On Windows version of RealDash, use *File* menu *Import* option to import the XML file (in edit mode).
-	* This is required since Windows 10 store apps are not allowed to access files without user interaction.
+	* This is required since Windows Store apps are not allowed to access files without user interaction.
 - When XML has changed, reload the .rd file, or press *F2* on Windows to reload the dash and apply changes.
 - Every time .rd file is saved it also contains all animations, there is no need to distribute the XML with .rd file.